Tikhvin: History

-It was first mentioned in 1383 as Predtechensky pogost (Предтеченский погост), when a chronicle reported that a wooden Church of the Dormition was built here.
+Tikhvin was first mentioned in 1383 as Predtechensky pogost (Предтеченский погост), when a chronicle reported that a wooden Church of the Dormition was built here.
 Later, in 1495–1496, Y. K. Saburov, a clerk in the Novgorod Cadastre, mentioned the "...Tikhvin parish and in it, a wooden church..."

 Its location at the intersection of trade routes which connected the Volga River with Lake Ladoga and the Baltic Sea ensured its rapid development.
 At the beginning of the 16th century, it was already a widely known commerce and trade center.
 In 1507–1515, funded by Vasili III of Russia, on the spot of the burned wooden church, Dmitry Syrkov of Novgorod constructed the monumental stone Cathedral of Dormition, which stands to this day.

 In 1560, by order of Ivan the Terrible, the Monastery of Dormition was built on the left bank of the Tikhvinka River.
 Management of the construction project was entrusted to Fyodor Syrkov, the son of Dmitry Syrkov.
 Special importance was placed on the haste of its construction; therefore, the Tsar permitted the use of peasants from twenty rural divisions to assist in building it.

 In the spring and summer of 1560, the large Monastery of Dormition and the smaller Vvedensky convent were simultaneously built, as well as two trade and industrial settlements with various buildings for residential, economic, and religious purposes.
 The monastery was initially surrounded by a stockade of sharpened poles.
 Later, in the mid-17th century, it was replaced by two parallel log walls, filled in between with earth and stones.
 A covered walkway with arrow slits went along the top of walls and above the walls nine powerful towers were raised.
 Thus, on the spot of an ancient settlement, an important fortified stronghold was created, which would play a large role in the defense of the northwestern borders of Russia.

 At the beginning of the 17th century, the Russian state underwent a deep internal crisis.
 During the Swedish-Polish incursion, the Swedes occupied and devastated the region around Novgorod.
 In 1613, Tikhvin was captured, ransacked, and burned.
 Tradespeople, sheltering behind the fortress walls of the monastery, survived a prolonged siege and numerous attacks before routing the Swedish army.
 The fight ended with the expulsion of the Swedes from the area, marking the beginning of the liberation of the Novgorod region from Swedish and Polish forces.